Hop on the bike with hedge mulder Rein

 Also at the Napoleon Mill, a former gallery mill and now scaffold mill in the middle of Hamont, Rein lets you dismount to visit the mill.
 This is where Rein used to be a regular guest to grind.
 For the construction of the mill, a company was founded in 1804 by some influential inhabitants of Hamont.
 Even today, grain is regularly ground and oil struck at this mill.

 Are the mill sails turning or is the gate of the mill open?
 Then be sure to step inside.
-The millers will be happy to tell you about their mill and show you how the kollergang crushes the seeds or how the millstones grind the grain.
+The millers present enjoy talking about their mill and showing you how the kollergang crushes seeds or how the millstones grind the grain.
 And be sure to take the time to climb the attic and look out over Hamont from the gallery or scaffolding.
 Or have it explained to you how former millers and servants scratched or carved their names into the walls or wood of the mill.

 The three corn mills in Budel, near Hamont but on the Dutch side of the border, are also on the route.
 Even anno 2022, they are still turning and grinding here professionally.